VAWA Green Card Lawyer New York

 (Violence Against Women Act)

-In 1994, Congress passed the Violence Against Women Act (VAWA), creating special routes to immigration status for certain battered noncitizens.
-Among the basic requirements for eligibility, a battered noncitizen must be the spouse or child of an abusive U.S. citizen or permanent resident.
+The Violence Against Women Act (VAWA), created special routes to immigration status for certain battered non-citizens.
+Among the basic requirements for eligibility, a battered non-citizen must be the spouse or child of an abusive U.S. citizen or permanent resident.
 Through a self-petitioning process, the battered spouse/child may apply for immigration status without the knowledge or involvement of the abuser.
 Derivative status is available to certain children and parents of the principal immigrant.

 If eligible, Form I-360 Self-Petition (VAWA petition) is filed with supporting documentation.
 There is extensive evidence that must be gathered including evidence of battery/abuse/extreme cruelty and proof of the qualifying relationship to the abuser.
 Immigrants who can establish the basic requirements outlined below will be given a “prima facie” determination and then be eligible for certain public benefits.
 If the VAWA petition is approved, the immigrant is granted deferred action status in most cases.
 Deferred action means that removal, or deportation, proceedings will not be initiated.
 Applicants are also eligible for work authorization upon approval of their VAWA petition.